 The Cathedral sends out nomination forms in August to over 300 healthcare facilities and retirement communities.
-This year we will be forced to limit the number of nominations for each facility, and the Outstanding Caregivers will only be allowed to bring a limited number of guests.
-Normally, we would send out nomination forms to every parish in the Archdiocese and publicize that the nomination form can be found here on our website, so anyone can nominate an Outstanding Caregiver.
-Again, due to the concerns and restrictions surrounding the pandemic we are unable to gather the crowd that we like to see for this special occasion.
+We also send out nomination forms to every parish in the Archdiocese and publicize that the nomination form can be found here on our website, so anyone can nominate an Outstanding Caregiver.

 We invite you to nominate someone!
 Please do so by September 24!